woernerm/dynoselect/README.md

 - `height`: The height of the component menu.
 Can be given as a CSS value like "10rem" or "100%".
 - `padding`: The padding around the border of the select menu.
 - `indent`: The indentation of the select menu.
-If `align` is chosen to be "center", the indentation is applied horizontally to both sides and therefore acts as padding.
+If "center" is given, the indentation is applied horizontally to both sides and therefore acts as padding.
     Otherwise, it is applied to one side only and works as indentation.
 - `align`: The alignment of the options.
 Allowed values are "left", "center", and "right".
 - `create_option`: The option dictionary to create a new entry.
 If `create_option` is None, the feature is deactivated.
-If the option is a dictionary, it determines the `value` and `label` of the create option.
-You may either provide a static text or refer to the current search phrase by using "{}" as placeholder in the `label`.
+If the option is a dictionary, it specifies the `value` and `label` attributes used for the create option.
+You may either provide a static text or refer to the current search phrase by using "{}" as placeholder.
     For example:
     ```py
     dynoselect(
         options,